Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 What is the relationship between Hariri's resignation and the arrests of Saudi princes?

-Donya-e Eqtesad 11/11/2017 All these points are reflected in the confirmed understanding, agreement between me and the government.
+Donya-e Eqtesad 11.11.2017 All these points are reflected in the confirmed mutual understanding, agreement between me and the government.

-The confirmation of my words is the fact that I am speaking to you now, and I speak truthfully and honestly, and the fact that the government will not say: "Al-Waleed is wrong."
+The confirmation of my words is the fact that I am speaking to you now, and speaking truthfully and honestly, and the fact that the government will not say: “Al-Waleed is wrong.”

-So you feel the need to speak out in order to restore your good name because you have been slandered?
+So you feel the need to speak out in order to restore your good name because you were slandered?

-Firstly, I really need to restore my reputation, and secondly, to clarify a lot of false points.
+Firstly, I really need to restore my reputation, and secondly, I need to clarify many false points.
 For example, that I was tortured and sent to prison.
 It's a lie.
-I stayed at the hotel all the time and was never tortured.
+I stayed at the hotel the entire time and was never tortured.

-For three months, 381 Saudis remained locked up at the Ritz-Carlton, which has 492 rooms, 52 acres of land and gigantic conference rooms.
+For three months, 381 Saudis remained locked inside the Ritz-Carlton, which has 492 rooms, 52 acres of land and giant meeting rooms.
 Many were quickly released.
-Al-Walid's tenure was one of the longest.
-The prince says he was held in room 628, a 4,575-square-foot (425 sqm) royal suite.
+Al-Walid's stay was one of the longest.
+The prince says he was kept in room 628, a 4,575-square-foot (425 sq. m.) royal suite.

 What have you been doing all this time?